Adrian C. Gallo

 • The coolest job I’ll ever have

-• Navigating in a dense temperate rain forest.
+• Navigating in a dense temperate rain forest with old school maps and an even older school GPS unit

 Contact